-- 1. To install the LMA in an org other than your PBO, navigate to the Partner Community. - a.
-From the Partner Community, select the Support tab. - b.
-Select New Case. - c.
-Select License Management Application, and then click Create a Case. - d.
-For Subtopic, select LMA Request. - e.
-Enter the required information in the Description field, and then click Submit Case.
-After Partner Operations reviews the case, you receive an email with an installation URL. - 2.
+- 1. To install the LMA in an org other than your PBO, log in to the Salesforce Partner Community. - a.
+Click the guestion icon and then click Log a Case for Help. - b.
+Select Salesforce Partner Program Support. - Tip: If you don't see the Salesforce Partner Program Support tile, use the org picker to select the org that's associated with your Salesforce partnership account. - c.
+For product, enter and select Partner Programs & Benefits. - d.
+For topic, enter and select ISV Technology Request. - e.
+Provide any other required details, and then click Create Case.
+After we review the case, you receive an email with an installation URL. - 2.
 Log in to the org where you want to install the LMA, and then go to the installation URL included in the email. - 3.
 Choose which users can access the LMA, and then click Install. - 4.
 To confirm that the LMA is installed, open the App Launcher.
 If the installation was successful, the License Management App appears in the list of available apps.